Harju County: Rural municipalities

 Ancient Estonian counties were divided into parishes (Estonian language: kihelkond), that became centered on local churches from the 13th century.
 Modern municipal parishes (Estonian: vald) were created in the 19th century.
 They were created within the old parishes, that were still centered on the local church.

 Soviet rule brought major changes in rural municipalities as local village councils were created throughout 1945.
 The parishes were abolished with the creation of raions in 1950.
 Naissaar Parish had been abolished and given to the Red Army already in 1940 and Pakri Parish had been abolished and merged with Paldiski in 1947.

 Village councils were renamed "parishes" in 1990–1993.
 Kehra merged into Anija Parish in 2002, Loksa Parish merged into Kuusalu Parish in 2005 and Kõue Parish merged into Kose Parish in 2013.

 Demography

 Population

-On 31 December 2021, there were 614,567 people living permanently in Harju county, which is 11.2% more than at the same time ten years ago.
-Ethnic Estonians made up 60.57% (372,245), Russians 28.99% (178,169), Ukrainians 3.07% (18,886), Belarusians 1.22% (7,473), Finns 0.69% (4,226), Latvians 0.29% (1,812) and others 5.17% (31,756).
+On 31 December 2021, there were 614,567 people living permanently in Harju county, which was 11.2% more than at the same time ten years ago.
+Ethnic Estonians made up 60.57% (372,245) of the population, Russians 28.99% (178,169), Ukrainians 3.07% (18,886), Belarusians 1.22% (7,473), Finns 0.69% (4,226), Latvians 0.29% (1,812) and others 5.17% (31,756).

 Religion

+The following congregations of the Estonian Evangelical Lutheran Church (EELC) operate in Harju County: Tallinn Deanery: Tallinn Episcopal Cathedral Congregation, Tallinn Harkujärve, Tallinn Lasnamäe, Tallinn Mustamäe, Tallinn Nõmme, Tallinn Rahu, Tallinn Jaani, Tallinn Bethel, Tallinn Holy Spirit congregation, Tallinn German Redeemer congregation, Tallinn Swedish Michael congregation, Tallinn Finnish Saint Peter congregation and Tallinn Toompea Kaarli congregation, as well as Viimsi Congregation.

+The EELC's East-Harju Deanery includes the congregations of Harju-Jaani, Jõelähtme, Jüri, Kose, Kuusalu, Leesi, Loksa, Prangli, Randvere, Rannamõisa and Tuhala.

+The EELC's West-Harju Deanery includes the congregations of Harju-Madise, Keila, Niss, Paldiski Nikolai, Harju-Risti, Rannamõisa, Saku and Saue from the congregations located in Harju County.